 - Round 2 interview with staff (and reference check)

 We’re currently accepting summer applications on a rolling basis.
-The final deadline for RISE applicants is June 1st.
+The final deadline for RISE applicants has been extended to June 24th.

 What Are We Looking For?